th7mo/th7mo.com/ssh-key.md

 - For a more detailed explanation for multiple SSH keys reference:
 	- [Managing multiple Bitbucket user SSH keys on one device](https://support.atlassian.com/bitbucket-cloud/docs/managing-multiple-bitbucket-user-ssh-keys-on-one-device/).
 	- [Multiple SSH Keys settings for different Bitbucket Cloud Accounts](https://confluence.atlassian.com/bbkb/multiple-ssh-keys-settings-for-different-bitbucket-cloud-accounts-1168847503.html).

+# Improvements

+- add the missing includeIf for `.gitconfig` part
+- fix broken link somewhere by adding ssh key
+- this article has not been reviewed yet
+- add Gentoo package names too (and decide where)